neijrr/nextcloud_passwords_handbook_ru/Administrators/System-Requirements.md

 | PECL      | Curl    | Zip, Imagick, Curl |
 | Libraries |         | imagemagick, librsvg, wbritish, wamerican, wngerman, wfrench, wspanish, witalian, wportuguese |

+### Version scheme and minimum requirements
+Passwords versions are simply the date of the release of the version.
+The exact version scheme is `<year>.<month>.<bugfix>`.
+Usually the app will still follow the [SemVer2.0.0](https://semver.org/spec/v2.0.0.html) with one exception:
+The Nextcloud minimum requirement version might be raised when a new version of Nextcloud is published.
+In this case the last version supporting the old Nextcloud release will receive security updates until the end of the year.

 ### HTTPS
 Passwords requires HTTPS to work.
 This can not be disabled.
 Please take a look at the [Nextcloud documentation](https://docs.nextcloud.com/server/12/admin_manual/configuration_server/harden_server.html#use-https) to configure your server correctly.